spyder-ide/spyder/README.md

 ## Dependencies

-**Important note**: Most if not all the dependencies listed below come with *Anaconda* or other scien, so you don't need to install them separately when installing one of these Scientific Python distributions.
+**Important note**: Most if not all the dependencies listed below come with *Anaconda* or other scientific Python distributions, so you don't need to install them seperatly in those cases.

 ### Build dependencies